Vaccines for children

 Newborns and infants

 Vaccinations for newborns and children under 5 years old are usually given at your GP surgery by the Practice Nurse.
-These vaccinations will protect your child from a range of childhood diseases including Polio, Diptheria, Tetanus, Whooping cough, Hepatitis B, and Haemophilus influenza (given as one single vaccination at 8 weeks, 12 weeks and 16 weeks) and Rotavirus.
+These vaccinations will protect your child from a range of childhood diseases including Polio, Diphtheria, Tetanus, Whooping cough, Hepatitis B, and Haemophilus influenza (given as one single vaccination at 8 weeks, 12 weeks and 16 weeks) and Rotavirus.

 Other vaccinations to protect against Measles, Mumps and Rubella (MMR) at 1 year old and 3 years and 4 months; and against meningitis, pneumonia and Influenza (flu) are also given to babies and young children.